shoeffner/mthesis/src/models_and_methods.md

 \SI{0.0055}{\meter}.
 The pixel width $p$ can be found through division of the sensor width by the horizontal resolution, $w \in \mathbb{N}$, so $p =
 \frac{s}{w}$.
-In Gaze, the outercanthal width is used to determine the distance.
+In \Gaze{}, the outercanthal width is used to determine the distance.
 It's model size $o$ is
 \begin{align}
 \left\lVert \ex_r - \ex_l \right\rVert_2 =